Skåneleden: History

 The planning of Skåneleden began in 1973 as an initiative by Friluftsfrämjandet in collaboration with the County Administrative Board of Kristianstad County and various outdoor recreation organizations.
 Early discussions focused on identifying suitable routes that would integrate the trail into the landscape.
 By 1976, a project group was formed, including representatives from the County Labor Board, the Nature Conservation Unit of the County Administrative Board, and the Forest Management Board, along with landowner associations, outdoor organizations, and municipalities.

 The section between Sölvesborg and Glimåkra in SL1 Kust till kust (Coast to coast) was the first inaugurated in 1978, with Sölvesborg Municipality assuming responsibility for its management.
 Over time, individual municipalities continued developing the network, leading to the creation of an extensive regional trail system.

 In 1990, the Fritidsområden i Skåne Foundation was appointed as the main managing body, ensuring a more structured approach to municipal coordination.
 Since 2011, Region Skåne has served as the main authority overseeing the development of the trail, integrating its management into broader regional planning efforts.

 In the 2020s, Skåneleden continued to expand its network of paths, inaugurating SL6 Vattenriket (Water Kingdom) in May 2024 and SL7 Sydkust (South Coast) in October 2024.
+However, in 2026, section 12 of SL4, between Snogeholm and Ystad was discontinued, following a termination of agreements with landowners.